why it’s here

 Every part of the model is built for oversight and fit:

-Councils may apply for a Sheriff’s office through a formal process
+Councils may apply for a Sheriff’s Office through a formal process

 This is not a duplication of powers.